MattTryl/WeatherLog/README.md

 # WeatherLog
-getting weatherinfo (Temperature, pressure, humidity) from remote weather station set up on RaspberyPi and displaying it
+getting weather info (Temperature, pressure, humidity) from remote weather station set up on RaspberyPi and displaying it